 Check the Safety of Your Crib, Bassinet or Pack and Play

-• Check it often to make sure all the hardware is secured tightly and that no parts are damaged, loose or missing.
+- Check it often to make sure all the hardware is secured tightly and that no parts are damaged, loose or missing.

-• Use the correct mattress and check its fit regularly.
+- Use the correct mattress and check its fit regularly.

 Unsafe Sleep Spaces and Products

 Many products may seem safe to use with your baby during naps or sleep times.
 However, some of these products, such as bumper pads, positioners, docks, loungers, and inclined seats, can be dangerous for sleep.
-These items may even be sold as a sleep space or recommended by other parents or health care providers, despite their risk for sleep-related death.

-• Does it have soft padded sides or a soft sleep surface?
+- Does it have soft padded sides or a soft sleep surface?

-Soft items such as bumper pads, crib liners, stuffed animals, or pillows can get in the way of baby’s breathing.
+Soft items such as bumper pads, crib liners, stuffed animals, or pillows can get in the way of baby’s breathing. - Does it cause baby to sleep on an incline?

 When sleeping on an incline, baby’s head can slump down and their airway can be pinched, causing trouble with their breathing.
 Also, babies can more easily roll over when sleeping on an incline–even if they haven’t done it before.
-If they roll, baby can suffocate.
+Rolling over in an inclined seat can put baby at risk of suffocation. - Does it have straps?

-• Does the product information say that using the product makes it safe for baby to sleep on the stomach or side?
+Items like a weighted sleep sack or weighted swaddle can be too heavy and could make it harder for baby to expand their chest and breathe properly. - Does the product information say that using the product makes it safe for baby to sleep on the stomach or side?

-Babies are safest sleeping on their backs.
+Babies are safest sleeping on their back.

 Other questions to consider:

-• Does the product information say that it prevents Sudden Infant Death Syndrome (SIDS)?
+- Does the product information say that it prevents Sudden Infant Death Syndrome (SIDS)?

-No product has been approved to make this claim.
+No product has been approved to make this claim. - Does it monitor a baby's vital signs?

 Home heart rate and pulse oximetry (cardiorespiratory) monitors have not been proven to reduce the risk of SIDS or sleep‐related infant death.
 If home monitors are used, the safe sleep guidelines should still be followed.